IndisAnarion/adk-template/README.md

 # 4. Install requirements
 pip install -r requirements.txt

+# 5. Set up your Google API Key
+export GOOGLE_API_KEY="your-api-key-here"
+# On Windows:
+# set GOOGLE_API_KEY=your-api-key-here
 ```

 This will install:
 - google-adk: The Agent Development Kit
 - litellm: Library for working with multiple LLM providers

+**Note:** You must obtain a valid Google API Key with access to Gemini models to use this project.
+You can get an API key from [Google AI Studio](https://aistudio.google.com/apikey).

 ### 2. Project Structure